Fernap/UberASMTool/assets/readme.txt

    This defines the path for the macro/define library .asm file location.

- - sprite: <RAM address>
+ - freeram: <RAM address>
-   This defines what free RAM address will be used to hold the sprites early execution pointers and last game mode.
-Usually you should not worry about this RAM address, as the default value should work normally.
-It requires 38 bytes of Free RAM if you're using a regular ROM or 68 bytes if you're using SA-1 Pack.
-It requires more bytes on SA-1 ROMs because SA-1 Pack's sprite table is 22 bytes long unlike regular SMW which is 12 bytes long.
-If you plan to use sprites early execution pointers, it's recommended to use a free BW-RAM address range instead if you're using SA-1, so sprites can modify the pointers without invoking SNES CPU.
+   Specifies 2 bytes of free RAM used to keep track of the previous game mode.
+Usually you don't need to worry about this RAM address;
+the default value should work normally.
+More may be required in the future, but previous versions required 38 (68 on SA-1) bytes, rather than the current amount.

  - rom: <ROM path>
    This defines what ROM file will be used, relative to the .exe file